cosmos/ibc/spec/app/ics-031-crosschain-queries/README.md

 function CrossChainQueryRequest(
   path: CommitmentPath,
   queryHeight: Height,
-  timeoutHeight: Height,
+  localTimeoutHeight: Height,
   clientId: Identifier,
-  bounty: sdk.Coin,
+  bounty: Fee,
   ): [Identifier, CapabilityKey] {

     // Check that there exists a client of the Queried Chain.
 The client will be used to verify the query result. abortTransactionUnless(queryClientState(clientId) !== null)

-    // Check that timeoutHeight is greater than the current height, otherwise the query will always time out. abortTransactionUnless(timeoutHeight > getCurrentHeight())
+    // Sanity-check that localTimeoutHeight is 0 or greater than the current height, otherwise the query will always time out. abortTransactionUnless(localTimeoutHeight === 0 || localTimeoutHeight > getCurrentHeight())
+    // Sanity-check that localTimeoutTimestamp is 0 or greater than the current timestamp, otherwise the query will always time out. abortTransactionUnless(localTimeoutTimestamp === 0 || localTimeoutTimestamp > currentTimestamp())

     // Generate a unique query identifier.
     queryIdentifier = generateQueryIdentifier()